Travel to Calvert Cliffs find Fossil Shark Teeth:

 Calvert County, Maryland

 ~ 23 - 8 Million Years Old

 Chesapeake Group: Calvert, Choptank, and St. Mary's Formations

-"Panoramic view of the Calvert Cliffs of Maryland"
+Another view of the Calvert Cliffs of Maryland.

-This is a short video from a recent fossil Shark tooth hunt along the Miocene Calvert formation
+This is a short video from one of my fossil Shark tooth hunts along the Miocene Calvert formation

 About the Calvert Cliffs of Maryland